The Xtraction administrator is responsible for the following ongoing tasks.

 1. At bottom of the page, click the Administration > Settings link.

-•Default Time Zone: Set the time zone used when displaying date/time fields that are based on Greenwich Mean Time (GMT).
+•Default Time Zone: Set the time zone to use when displaying date/time fields that are based on Greenwich Mean Time (GMT).
+These fields adjust to display in the local time for the selected time zone.
 User-defined settings override the value that you select here.

 Setting a lower record count can enable faster rendering of large lists.
 Note that records not included because of this limit are still represented in non-list components, so that dashboard totals include all relevant records for the selected data source.